ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4  4-IN-1-OUT Mixing Color Hotend/M4_V6/readme.md

 ## :book: M4V6 hot end use manual
 ZONESTAR 4-IN-1-OUT **mix color** hot end (referred to as **M4 Hot end**) has 4 input channels and 1 nozzle, four filaments are mixed in the hot end and then extruded through a nozzle.Therefore, the M4 hot end not only allows the printer to print the original color of the filaments, but also allows for printing more colors by adjusting the filament mixing ratio.

+### :loudspeaker: You need to load all the 4 filaments to the hotend whether printing one or multi color 3d prints, incorrect operationa may block the mix color hotend.
+If the hot end blockage caused by incorrect operation, it is not covered by the warranty.
+For how to load filaments, please refer to [this guide](#7-how-to-load-and-unload-filaments).
+### :loudspeaker: DONOT pull out the "inner PTFE tubes" (the 4 white tubes with black fittings) from the M4V6 hot end.

 -----
 ### 1.Specifications
 |            Item            |      Parameters            |            Item            |      Parameters            |